 Love Books Conference

-The Love Books Conference is an annual event held in November at City Library that explores the important role of literature in the primary curriculum and will be a unique opportunity to share practice whilst celebrating the work of Newcastle schools engaged in developing a whole school approach to literature.
+The Love Books Conference is an annual event held at City Library that explores the important role of literature in the primary curriculum and will be a unique opportunity to share practice whilst celebrating the work of Newcastle schools engaged in developing a whole school approach to literature.
 All colleagues who work with primary aged children in Newcastle and the North East (e.g. teachers, teaching assistants, librarians, children's centre staff and other practitioners) are welcome to attend.

 Reading Hack (Young Volunteers)